brouberol/blog/content/essential-tools-p3-shell-building-blocks.md

 Something I still find striking after years of using a shell almost daily is how simple yet powerful its building blocks are.

-Chapter 1 covered commands, I/O streams and pipes.
-This chapter will cover environment variables, aliases and functions.
+<a href="https://blog.balthazar-rouberol.com/discovering-the-terminal">Chapter 1</a> covered commands, I/O streams and pipes.
+This chapter will
+cover environment variables, aliases and functions.

 <a id="environment-variables"></a>